carlosalvidrez/pdf/README.md

 Output will be written to `output/book_cleaned.txt`.

 ## Notes
-- If a PDF page has an embedded text layer, we use it.
-If not, we OCR with EasyOCR.
+- OCR modes:
+  - `OCR_MODE=auto` (default): use embedded text if available; otherwise local EasyOCR.
+  - `OCR_MODE=local`: force local OCR when needed.
+  - `OCR_MODE=llm`: perform OCR with the LLM using rendered page images.
+The CURRENT page is sent along with PREVIOUS and NEXT page images as context to improve accuracy.
+Only the CURRENT page text is returned.
+  - To pick the model for LLM OCR, set `OCR_LLM_MODEL` (defaults to `LLM_MODEL` or `gpt-4o-mini`).
+- The pipeline always splits the source PDF into single-page PDFs under `pages/pdfs/` (one PDF per page).
 - Concurrency (parallel page cleanup) is controlled by `MAX_CONCURRENCY` in `.env`.
-- The LLM used is controlled by `LLM_MODEL` in `.env`.
+- The cleanup LLM used is controlled by `LLM_MODEL` in `.env`.
 - You can rerun without re-extracting by commenting the extraction step in `src/main.py`.